-If you’re not already aware of Google My Business (GMB), now is the time to learn.
-GMB is a free tool from Google that gives you some control over how your restaurant appears in maps and other local listings.
+If you’re not already aware of Google Business Profile (GBP), now is the time to learn.
+GBP is a free tool from Google that gives you some control over how your restaurant appears in maps and other local listings.

 Promote your restaurant reopening on Yelp